No military targets in Ukraine village hit by ‘inhuman’ Russian missile strike, officials say - KTVZ

 On Friday, fresh Russian strikes on the city of Kharkiv killed one child, whose body was found under the rubble of a residential building, according to the city’s mayor Ihor Terekhov, who added that the strikes had been “aimed exclusively at the civilian infrastructure.”

+Ukrainian officials believe the attack involved two Iskander ballistic missiles, the same kind used in the Hroza strike.

-In a post on Telegram, Terekhov said that rescue workers were on the scene, where several cars had caught fire and buildings had been damaged.
+In a post on Telegram, Terekhov said that a three-story residential building was destroyed in Kharkiv and two apartment buildings were damaged but that two people had been rescued by emergency services.

-At least 16 people were injured in the strikes, including an 11-month-old baby, said Oleh Syniehubov, the head of Kharkiv region’s military administration.
+At least 16 people were injured, including an 11-month-old baby, said Syniehubov.
 The child who died was 10 years old, he said.

 Dozens of residents had gathered Thursday at the cafe in Hroza to mourn the death of a local Ukrainian soldier when the missile ripped through the building, completely destroying it, Ukrainian officials said.